valleyceo/code_journal/readme.md

 │   ├── a.
 Recursion - Distinct Subsequences.py
 │   ├── a.
 Recursion - Generate Parentheses.py
 │   ├── a.
 Recursion - Letter Combination of Phone Number.py
 │   ├── a.
+Recursion - Minimum Time to Finish the Race.py
+│   ├── a.
+Recursion - Number of Music Playlist.py
+│   ├── a.
 Recursion - Reaching Points.py
 │   ├── a.
 Recursion - Regular Expression Matching.py
 │   ├── a.
 Recursion - Scramble String.py